 Additionally, health care costs continue to increase at a rate faster than revenues.
 While the District has embarked on measures to curtail the escalation of healthcare costs, unless concessions are achieved in future collective bargaining agreements, health care costs will continue to adversely impact operating costs.
-When factoring in the unfunded mandate of the Affordable Health Care Act, the cost of health care will continue to be an issue that impacts the future of the District.
+During the 2015-2016 and 2016-2017 school years, the District successfully negotiated all outstanding collective bargaining agreements.
+Within these agreements, the District negotiated changes to the current healthcare network and employee healthcare contributions to all for significant savings to the District.
+However, when factoring in the unfunded mandate of the Affordable Health Care Act, the cost of health care will continue to be an issue that impacts the future of the District.